-5 Things My Sick Cat Taught Me About How People Research & Consume Content Online
+5 Things My Sick Cat Taught Me About B2B Content Consumption

 Recently, my 15-year old cat fell seriously ill with what would turn out to be hyperthyroidism.
 For those of you who don’t have cats, fifteen is pretty old, roughly age 76 in people years.
 The poor thing, who had always been a little on the plump side to be honest, began to rapidly lose weight and suddenly couldn’t keep any food or water down for more than a few minutes.
 Over the course of a weekend, in between cleaning up after the sick cat, my wife and I read everything we could find online about our cat’s symptoms and what might be causing her sickness.